maxim-nikolayev/a5-jenkins-trigger/README.md

 This is a test file that should trigger a local Jenkins pipeline on push.
 Yet another try.
+Final try.